Nonakesh/nonakesh/content/projects/brucknerTowerVR.md

     - Unity
 ---

 A VR panoramic view of the then-unfinished Bruckner Tower in Linz.

+The application made it possible to see the view from flats in different directions and heights of the tower.

 <!--more-->